adtork/vWAN-Routing-Intent-with-Forced-Tunneling/README.md

 # vWAN-Routing-Intent-with-Forced-Tunneling

 # Intro
 In this article we are going to discuss about Azure Virtual WAN with Routing Intent enabled For Internet inspection (Internet Breakout) while also force tunneling from on-premise.
-There are still requirements to force tunnel onprem for inspection or regulatory requirements.
-FOr this reason, folks sometimes want to do both.
+Often there are requirements to force tunnel onprem for inspection or regulatory requirements.
+For this reason, folks sometimes want to do both.
 They want to inspect inside the vhub, but also still send that traffic on-premise to be inspected!
 This force tunneling can be over IPSEC, SDWan, or Express-Route.
 For demonstration purposes, I am going to advertise a 0.0.0.0/0 from on-premise over express-route via BGP while also enabling routing intent on the virtual hub and checking that behavior.
 We will go over various work-arounds to this behavior and also other gotchas that it affects as well!
 Information on what routing intent is, can be found [here](https://learn.microsoft.com/en-us/azure/virtual-wan/how-to-routing-policies)

 > [!NOTE]
 > Officially advertising a 0.0.0.0/0 from On-Premise while also enabling routing-intent for internet breakout is NOT supported at the time of this article, and we will demonstrate below why!
 This is mentioned via this [link](https://learn.microsoft.com/en-us/azure/firewall/forced-tunneling)